The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Single Knapsack

 Suppose there is a clairvoyant decision maker who knows the entire sequence in advance.
 This decision maker is going to take the \textit{optimal} actions (accept / reject) over the process.
 Let this policy be $\OPT$.
 Note that $\OPT$ does not necessarily guarantee to fill all the capacity of the knapsack, but it must be upper bounded by $1$.

 For any specific sequence of $S$, let $\ALG(S)$ denote the total amount filled by $\ALG$ on this instance \textit{in expectation}, where expectation is taken over the randomness of the algorithm.
 Here $\ALG$ is any generic algorithm, where in the following sections we will specify which algorithm it is by using slightly different notations for each algorithm.
 Let $\OPT(S)$ denote the total amount filled by $\OPT$ on this sequence.
-Note that $\OPT(S)=\max_{A\subseteq[T]:\size(A)\le1}\size(A)$.
-We will also refer to a stronger optimum $\OPTp$ which is not only clairvoyant, but allowed to truncate items at will, with
+Note that